jannis-baum/bachelor-thesis/thesis/chapters/3_2-implementation.md

 Aside from checking when the last update has occurred, the user has the option to trigger a new update, which sends the necessary request to the Annotation Server.
+Since triggering the update essentially resets all data on the Annotation Server, the Annotation Interface afterwards uses the Annotation Server's described PATCH \gls{api} to (re-)upload all of the \glspl{annotation}
+curated and stored here.

 Before the buttons to trigger updates become visible, the interface's visual design radically changes by having a dark themed overlay placed on top of its usual light theme.
 This aims to regain the user's active attention and signal that they can now make modifications to the live data on the Annotation Server, which may affect users.
-This dark themed overlay is used in all parts of the Annotation Interface that have the ability to make such modifications.
+The dark themed overlay is used in all parts of the Annotation Interface that have the ability to make such modifications.
 Figure \ref{anni-home} shows the Annotation Interface's *Home* page along with the dark themed overlay that allows to trigger data updates.